-After loading the program, XEQ "SR" (which will automatically turn on USER mode).
+After doing XEQ "SR", the program will automatically turn on USER mode.
 Any time after the program has started, XEQ E will also reset and restart the program.
 If USER mode is on, execution of the program is much easier (Labels A thru J are available with one keystroke, a thru e are available with two).